 Three steps to take before buying a house

 1. Consult professionals early: A consultation with a loan officer is a great place to start for mortgage loan information months, or even years in advance.
 Loan officers can help you navigate all of the decisions that you will need to make.
 They often know strategies to help you realize your dream quicker than you might think.

 Loan officers can help you navigate all of the decisions that you will need to make.
 They often know strategies to help you realize your dream quicker than you might think.
 They’re a knowledgeable resource for you and meeting with them is free.

 Another great way to kick start this journey is with a mortgage affordability calculator.
 It estimates how much house you can afford.
 All you do is enter your annual income and monthly expenses, then it calculates the mortgage amount that fits your budget.

-Too many times people try to buy a house on their own, and it can become a nightmare.
+2. Don’t be your own broker when buying your own home: Too many times people try to buy a house on their own, and it can become a nightmare.
 Work with a real estate agent and loan officer for the entire process.